sabdha/Vehicle_and_Object_Detection_Tracking_Counting/README.md

   Input image from:[Link](https://github.com/ahmetozlu/tensorflow_object_counting_api/blob/master/input_images_and_videos/vehicle_survaillance.mp4)

   ## Results
   There were many false positives.
-We will monitor the model performance and do some feature engineering steps if required , while keeping the recall high.
+We will monitor the model performance and do some feature engineering steps if required ,while keeping the recall high.